katerabinowitz/DC-FoodandDrink/README.md

 #####Topics:

 #####nightlifeGeoChanges (folder)
-Diners, Drive-ins and Dives city comparative and DC region locations
+Finding the youngest and oldest nightlife neighborhoods by looking at the age of current bars, restaurants that serve alcohol, and clubs.
+ABRA Liquor License data was used to identify today's nightlife.
+Yelp was used to identify year open (where Yelp was a reliable source).

 Data Sources: [ABRA Liquor Licenses] (http://abra.dc.gov/page/abc-licensees); [Yelp] (yelp.com/dc); [Certificate of Occupancy] (https://github.com/katerabinowitz/ManyHomesofDCData/tree/master/Certificate%20of%20Occupancy%20Data_Hackathon)

 *Please note the folder includes a .csv version of liquor license data; ABRA reports in PDF.
-Additionally, Certificate of Occupancy was used, but turned out to be not material.*
+Additionally, Certificate of Occupancy was used, but turned out to be immaterial due.*

 Result: http://www.datalensdc.com/nightlife-neighborhoods.html